shellcomp/shellcomp.github.io/index.md

 - help

    contextual help message.
-It can contain newlines or be empty.
+It can contain multiple lines or be empty.

 - errpos